motiwari/BanditPAM/docs/long_desc.rst

 ------------
 Clustering algorithms such as k-means are ubiquitous in modern data science applications.
 Despite its popularity, however, k-means has several drawbacks.
 Firstly, k-means only supports certain distance metrics, while different distance metrics may be desirable in other applications.
-For example, $l_2$ and cosine distance are often used in recommendation systems and single-cell RNA-seq analysis.
-Secondly, the the cluster center of k-means is in general not a point in the dataset and hence lack of interpretability.
+For example, L1 norm and cosine distance are often used in recommendation systems and single-cell RNA-seq analysis.
+Secondly, the cluster center of k-means is in general not a point in the dataset and hence lack of interpretability.
 This is problemetic when the problem requires interpretability on the center.
 For example, when the data is structured, such as images in computer vision where the mean image is virtually random noise.
 Alternatively, k-medoids uses the points in the dataset itself -- the medoids -- as cluster centers.